QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Irovell/Irovell.md

   </table>
 </div>

-The Kolli people are an ethnic group descended from the Svalli people, originating after a small number of families took issue with the governance of the Svalli people and chose to migrate south, first settling in what is now known as [Kolgård](Kolg%C3%A5rd), [Osun Tanum](../../Map/Osun%20Tanum/Osun%20Tanum), attracting more and more Svalli people within decades, eventually identifying themselves as distinct.
+The Kolli people are an ethnic group descended from the Svalli people, originating after a small number of families took issue with the governance of the Svalli people and chose to migrate south, first settling in what is now known as [[Kolgård]], [[../../Map/Osun Tanum/Osun Tanum|Osun Tanum]], attracting more and more Svalli people within decades, eventually identifying themselves as distinct.
 The Kolli language is very similar to Svalli as a result, but grew more complex over time.

 ### Amari people